-Like most car buyers, you may have purchased your vehicle via financing.
+Like many car buyers, you may have purchased your vehicle via financing.
 California lemon law lawyers get asked about car loans with just about every lemon law case they handle.
 We want to clear this up today.

+So, how do you get out of a lemon car loan?
 In this post, I want to discuss how financing factors into a lemon law case – and how you can recoup your losses.

 Without further ado, let’s dive in.